istvanballok/gardener/docs/usage/logging.md

 ![](images/logging-architecture.png)
 * A Fluent-bit daemonset which works like a log collector and custom Golang plugin which spreads log messages to their Loki instances
 * One Loki Statefulset in the `garden` namespace which contains logs for the seed cluster and one per shoot namespace which contains logs for shoot's controlplane.
-* One Grafana Deployment in `garden` namespace and two Deployments per shoot namespace (one exposed to the end users and one for the operators).
-Grafana is the UI component used in the logging stack.
+* One Plutono Deployment in `garden` namespace and two Deployments per shoot namespace (one exposed to the end users and one for the operators).
+Plutono is the UI component used in the logging stack.

 ### Container Logs rotation and retention